September 15, 2025

 Founding Metiz

-The half-Filipino, half-French chef eventually founded Metiz, from the French word “Métissé,” referring to someone of mixed heritage.
+The half-Filipino, half-French chef eventually founded Metiz in 2019, taking the name after the French word “Métissé,” referring to someone of mixed heritage.
 Since Filipino food and culture is a melting pot of Asian, Spanish, and American influences, Duhesme said it is only fitting to name, design, and generally revolve around this theme –being mestizo.

 New Ways, Same Taste